 Human Rights Management

-Under the supervision of the Chief “ESG” Officer (C“ESG”O), who is the officer in charge of CSR at Fuji Oil Holdings, the ESG Management Group promotes Group-wide efforts to respect human rights and raise awareness of human rights issues, to identify and control human rights risks, and to ensure that human rights are respected at all workplaces and business sites.
+Under the supervision of the Chief “ESG” Officer (C“ESG”O), the Sustainability Development Group promotes Groupwide efforts to raise awareness of human rights issues, to identify and manage human rights risks, and to ensure that human rights are respected at all workplaces and business sites.

-The Fuji Oil Group promotes educational and awareness-raising activities on business and human rights.
+The Fuji Oil Group promotes educational and awareness activities on business and human rights.

 Human rights due diligence